 Mara is debuting his physical theatre piece Poropiti in 2017.
 This two person show Poropiti is a series of vignettes traversing different points in Māori history; from utopian visions of a pre-European Aotearoa, to the emergence of the Māori prophetic movements, including that of T W Ratana; to meditations on current day capitalist dystopia.
 The show incorporates physical-theatre, choreography and live music, and brings Tola Newbery (Paa Boys) and the acclaimed voice and musical presence of Mara TK into challenging multi-disciplinary roles on stage; roles that evoke the surreal and avant-garde as well as deep aspects from the their own indigenous history.
 The show also has an AV component in development.
 We want to be innovative in presentation, but also aware of showcasing the natural strengths of both Mara and Tola.

-NEWS UPDATE: Poropiti has been chosen to showcase at the Auckland Arts Festival 2017 in the RAW season.
-Tickets available (koha) for one show only.
+NEWS UPDATE: Poropiti was chosen to showcase at the Auckland Arts Festival 2017 in the RAW season.

 inquire about booking this artist.